 The multisig scheme requires two main information: a participants list and the number of required signature for a transaction to be valid.

 An Oracle is a software used to bridge data between the blockchain (smart contracts) and the real world.

 A blockchain is deterministic state machine which means every time the a node validate the whole blockchain (every transaction), the same result is expected.
 If a smart contract was able to connect to a REST API for instance, the result could be different (status 200 OK or 500 INTERNAL SERVER ERROR if the service is down) which would invalidate the blockchain entirely.
-Oracle save this restriction by receiving "requests" from a smart contracts (in the form of Events), execute the request (usually HTTP call) and save the response (at this given time) in the blockchain.
+Oracles save this restriction by receiving "requests" from a smart contracts (in the form of Events), execute the request (usually HTTP call) and save the response (at this given time) in the blockchain.
 If the result changes in the future, it won't be reflected in the smart contact except if it requests the data again to the Oracle.

 Proof-of-Authority (PoA) is a consensus mechanism where block producers also known as validators are approved and trusted by the network.
 It's suitable for private blockchain network but can also be considered as a public blockchain that would require less decentralization (cf. POA network - sidechain).
 Validators are incentivize to well behave because their identities is public and could undermine their reputations.

 A blockhain running under PoA consensus has usually very fast transaction because of a shorter blocktimes and bigger blocks.

 Proof-of-stake (PoS) is consensus mechanism where block producers also knows as stackers must show ownership and lock a certain amount of a digital currency.
 The new block producer is randomly picked up depending on his stake and can build and validate the new block.
 If the block producer produces a fraudulent block, he lose his stake.